Lumiho/pi_ble_simulator/README.md

 # PI3a Bluetooth Simulator
 The goal is to create a bluetooth device that mimics hardware input to an app.

+## Initialize and Activate Virtual Environment
+Initialize: 'python -m venv venv'
+Activate: 'source venv/bin/activate'

 ## Dependencies
-Initialize a Venv, then: pip install bless
+Install BLESS Library: pip install bless

-## Activating Virtual Environment
-Run: 'source venv/bin/activate'

 ## Running the BLE Simulator
-Enter: 'python3 ble_stream.py'
+Run: 'python3 ble_stream.py'
-Make sure to have the app you are testing send a '0x01' signal to the hardware to let it know to begin sending a stream of data
+Make sure to have the app you are testing send a '0x01' signal to the hardware.
+This lets it know to begin sending a stream of data.